CATALOG of

 Ways to Deliver VoIP

-including broadband telephony offerings, against cable’s VOIP offerings.
+VoIP implementations, including broadband telephony offerings, against cable’s

 Wireless 101- 1 Day

-background who require a detailed overview of wireless technologies, with an
+technical background who require a detailed overview of wireless technologies,

 Course Objectives: